Updated: December 8, 2020 by Oliver Sild

 Due to the moderators of the WordPress Support Forum’s continued inappropriate behavior, we are full disclosing vulnerabilities in protest until WordPress gets that situation cleaned up, so we are releasing this post and then leaving a message about that for the developer through the WordPress Support Forum

 At the time of writing this article, the vulnerability in WooCommerce Checkout Manager is not patched and potentially puts more than 60,000 websites at risk.

-The vulnerability affects users that have enabled “Categorize Uploaded Files” option within plugin settings.
+The vulnerability affects users that have enabled the “Categorize Uploaded Files” option within plugin settings.

-From the more technical aspect, vulnerability occurs inside “includes/admin.php” file at line 2084 on which application is moving given files to a directory using “move_uploaded_file” without prior proper check for allowed files.
+From the more technical aspect, vulnerability occurs inside the “includes/admin.php” file at line 2084 on which the application is moving given files to a directory using “move_uploaded_file” without prior proper check for allowed files.